-Through our Social Impact Programme, we aim to promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all by creating opportunities for all generations and protecting and promoting labour rights in both our business and supply chains.
+By 2030, we will contribute to promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all by creating opportunities for all generations and protecting and promoting labour rights in both our business and supply chains.

 We also support charities and other organisations in the communities we serve, to help people to develop their skills and secure employment opportunities.
 For example, in 2020, we funded the Wecock Community Association in Hampshire.
 They provide advice to people who are not in education, employment or training (NEET) to access work opportunities.